MaurMurry/Social-training/README.md

 </p>
 <h3>Target</h3>
 <p>A project for practical skills in learning the principles of the component approach and React / Redux.<br>
-It is not used for indicative purposes, but only for the introduction and development of the project during the learning stages.
+It is not used for indicative purposes, but only for the introduction and development of the project during the learning stages.</br>.
 </p>
 <h3>Technologies</h3>
 <p>- CSS</p>